+ABSTRACT.
 This article gives a unified explanation of many of the results regarding analysis of Wiener and pinned Wiener measure on path and loop groups which have been developed over the last decade.
-Most of the results discussed below are outgrowths or have been inspired by Leonard Gross' pioneering papers [36, 37].
-Although this article is mostly a survey, the result in Theorem 2.5 below is new.
+Most of the results discussed below are outgrowths or have been inspired by Leonard Gross' pioneering papers [38, 39].